Responsibility

 Draycott decides which strategy to adopt considering the information provided by target companies at each moment.
 Draycott is then able to influence those companies to eliminate or mitigate those risks as a pre-condition to the investment (including the adoption of sustainability policies by those companies), not to invest, or to condition the investment to measures that it considers appropriate for the integration of sustainability risks.

-Negative impacts of investment decisions on sustainability factors
+3. No consideration of adverse impacts of investment decisions on sustainability factors

 Another key concept of the SFDR is that of “sustainability factors”, which cover environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.